freundallein/docker-repo-watcher/README.md

 * Can prune all docker instances
 * Can watch repository and delete stale images
 * Can update self docker container with new image
+* Can remove stale images from docker registry on the same host

 ## Installation